KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/02.Common-Lectures-Programming-Fundamentals-with-C#/01.HTTP-Basics/HTTP-Practice-Exercise–Basic-Requests-With-Postman/README.md

   "name": "Capture the Northern Lights on camera"
 }
 ```
-🟢 Expected Result: A unique postId is returned by Firebase in the response body.
+🟢 **Expected Result**: A unique postId is returned by Firebase in the response body.

-📸 Screenshot Tip: Take a screenshot of the request, body, and response postId.
+📸 **Screenshot Tip**: Take a screenshot of the request, body, and response postId.

 ---